 Heaven or Hell?

 Jesus makes it plain that there are two eternal destinies: heaven and hell.
-Heaven is pictured in the parable using common Jewish symbolism as in the Messianic banquet (See week 48's summary of 13:28–29).
+Heaven is pictured in the parable using common Jewish symbolism as in the Messianic banquet (see our summary of 13:28–29).
 At a banquet in that culture, the guests reclined at the table in such a manner that you could lean back upon the breast of the one near you to engage in intimate conversation.
 Lazarus is pictured at the banquet next to Abraham, the father of the faith, enjoying rest, comfort, and fellowship, delivered from the trials he'd known in his life; it's the picture of a place of eternal rest and enjoyment.
 Heaven will be infinitely better than the best life that you can imagine on earth!

 However, the Bible (and especially Jesus) makes it plain that there's also a place of eternal torment called hell.
 Here Jesus uses the Greek word, Hades, which is a place where you won't want to spend eternity.
 The flames of hell, like the golden streets of heaven, may be symbolic.
 But if so, they're a frightening symbol warning us that hell will be a place of awful torment.
 The rich man in the parable says, "I am in agony in this fire" (v.
 24).
 If it were a fun place, he'd want his brothers to join him for the party; but he doesn't want them to "come to this place of torment" (v.
 28).